Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 - _Experiment_: data are stored after each run, and an identifier is attached to each run. `python main.py --experiment` will execute the code in Experiment mode.
 The user can decide the identifier to run with the data of a previous run.
 This version number can be given like this: `python main.py --experiment 1`.

 - _Production_: data are stored after each run.
-The user can decide the identifier to run with the data of a previous run. `python main.py --experiment` will execute the code in Experiment mode, or `python main.py --experiment 1` to run it with a specific version.
+The user can decide the identifier to ru. `python main.py --experiment` will execute the code in Experiment mode, or `python main.py --experiment 1` to run it with a specific version.